pbs-assess/TTTworkshop/README.md

 the aim is **not** to have all assessors using the exact same models, but to start from a similar understanding, to share understanding in building stock assessment documents, and to generate efficiencies by easily sharing computer code.

+### To incorporate into schedule

+Building of R packages - this is fairly easy now.

+Dan R. to discuss experiences using GitLab enterprise.

 ## Workshop dinner